nismod/nismod.github.io/docs/development-practices.md

 certain software revision.

 * Write a brief summary of the change in the subject line
+* Capitalise the subject line
+* Use the imperative mood in the subject line (like these bullet points - start with a verb).
-* Explain in the body, what has been changed and why this was necessary
+* Explain in the body what has been changed and why this was necessary

 #### Size of Commits